 These are the resources and tools that I have found the most helpful in running my business.
-Don't miss my book recommendations below, especially those on the social justice (make a difference) side of things.
+Don't miss my book recommendations at the end—especially those on the social justice side of things, they're inspiring for all who are passionate about making a difference in their community and on the other side of the globe.

 Evernote: This is how I keep track of everything!
 Business + personal.
 I save resources and things I want to remember (much easier to search/find here than web browser bookmarks OR Pinterest) plus I keep track of a lot of my business management details here.